VernonGrant/gnu-c-language-manual/markdown/Integer-Const-Type.md

 If the constant has '`u`' or '`U`' as a suffix, that excludes the signed types.

-Otherwise, if the constant is decimal, that excludes the unsigned types.
+Otherwise, if the constant is decimal (not binary, octal, or hexadecimal), that excludes the unsigned types.

 Here are some examples of the suffixes.